illuin-tech/data-pipeline/doc/modifiers_and_hooks.md

 ## Wrappers

 Wrappers are for encapsulating the execution of pipeline components, they allow the execution of additional logic before and/or after a component is executed.
-They can do things as varied as performing retries if a component fails, or ensuring execution rate limitations (notably, see current [`resilience4j` integrations](integrations.md#resilience4j)).
+They can do things as varied as performing retries if a component fails, or ensuring execution rate limitations (💡 notably, see current [`resilience4j` integrations](integrations.md#resilience4j)).

 At the time of this writing, only `Step` and `Sink` components can be wrapped.
 Due to differences in their respective signatures and role within a `Pipeline`, each have matching wrapper contracts: